Reading Township, Pennsylvania: Geography

-The township is located in eastern Adams County and contains the settlements of Hampton and Lake Meade.
+The township is located in eastern Adams County and contains the settlements of Hampton and part of Lake Meade.
 According to the United States Census Bureau, the township has a total area of 69.3 sqkm, of which 68.2 sqkm is land and 1.1 sqkm, or 1.60%, is water.
 There are approximately 72 miles of paved roadway within the Township.

 Recreation

 A small portion of Pennsylvania State Game Lands Number 249 is located in Reading Township.